cdg1010/cdg1010.github.io/v3/manual/Templates.md

 #### LEGO® Microgame

-## Downloading Dynamic Templates
+## Downloading Templates

 In the Unity Hub, when you click **New**, the Templates window displays a list of all the Project Templates available for that version of the Editor.

-If a Dynamic Template is available for download, its tile displays a download icon.
+If a Template is available for download, its tile displays a download icon.

 To download a Template, move your cursor over its tile and click **Download**.
 When prompted, click **Install**.

-## Updating Dynamic Templates
+## Updating Templates

 If an update is available for a Template you previously installed, its tile displays the option **Update**.
 You can either download the update or continue using the installed version of the Template.